 Many overseas banks still depend on voluntary disclosure of tax residency.
 Particularly when you open the account in person.
 They will ask which country you’re a resident of for tax purposes.
 They may also ask for a tax number.
 They have no way of verifying this information.

 Opening a bank account without a physical visit will involve them asking for information to verify where you live like a utility bill.
 However when you open the account in person in some jurisdictions this isn’t needed.

-In some jurisdictions it’s possible to be creative when asked for your country of tax residency.
+In many jurisdictions it’s possible to be creative when asked for your country of tax residency.
 If the bank accept the country of tax residency that you give them, that’s the country where they’ll send the CRS disclosures.

 There are dozens of CRS loopholes, in this article we can only look at a few of them.
 We have also written about CRS loopholes here.
 Of course if you want to look in more depth at CRS loopholes and other asset protection measures see our Special Report, Bullet Proof Asset Protection here or hire us to help you protect your assets and minimise your taxes by getting in touch with us here.